Skip to main content

 9:10 am – 9:20 am | Opening Remarks

-Dr. John Davis, Research Interim Dean, UF/IFAS
+Dr. John Davis, Senior Associate Dean for Research, UF/IFAS

 9:20 am – 9:30 am | Opening Remarks